 To create these graphs, I used Microsoft Excel and data provided by Monzo.
 Monzo is a genius mobile bank that automatically breaks down your expenses by category.
 Saves me a ton of work!
 If you follow my link to sign-up, you will receive a £5 bonus.

 My FIRE fund grew by 14.5% this August.
 I am so happy to see it continuously get bigger and bigger.
 The money from my cancelled pension lies still in my German bank account.
 Just by letting it sit there, I made a profit of £40.
 This is because the pound has become weaker in relation to the euro.
 I never thought I would be a currency gambler.
-Now I think I will leave the money there until Brexit and then transfer it into my Vanguard fund.
+Now I think I will leave the money there until Brexit and then transfer it into my index fund.
 Maybe I can squeeze a few more pounds out of it but the sum is too small to make a major impact anyway.

-My Vanguard fund, invested in the FTSE Global All Cap Index Fund Accumulation, actually fell quite a bit towards the middle of the month but is now recovering.
+My index fund, invested in the FTSE Global All Cap Index Fund Accumulation, actually fell quite a bit towards the middle of the month but is now recovering.
 Not that short-term fluctuations matter as I will not withdraw from this fund for the next years.
 I just wish it would increase slowly and steadily as my monthly saving report would look much better.

 Goals for September 2019